 As with most things in life, retainers need to be replaced periodically.
 For patients interested in a longterm, economical solution to retainer replacement, Dr. Held recommends the Vivera® Retainers Program through Align Technology, Inc., the makers of Invisalign®.

-The Vivera Retainers Program involves an annual renewal of quarterly replacement clear retainers, so that when they start to wear out, you can have a replacement set ready to go!
+The Vivera Retainers Program offers quarterly replacements of clear retainers for a year, so that when they start to wear out, you can have a replacement set ready to go!
+Through Dr. Held, you can renew the program for future retainers, whenever you like.

 Retainer Care Guidelines

-- Wear your retainers ten to 12 hours per day, until we instruct you otherwise.
+- Wear your retainers 10 to 12 hours per day, unless Dr. Held instructs you otherwise.

-- Follow our instructions very carefully regarding removal and insertion of your retainers to avoid damaging them.
-Never use your tongue or teeth to remove or insert your retainers, because doing so will weaken them over time and cause them to break.
+- Follow Dr. Held's instructions very carefully regarding removal and insertion of your retainers to avoid damaging them.
+Never use your tongue or teeth to remove or insert your retainers because doing so will weaken them over time and cause them to break.

-- Remove your retainers when eating or drinking anything other than water, brushing, and flossing.
+- Remove your retainers when eating or drinking anything other than water.

 - Remove your retainers during physical activity, including active sports, PE, and swimming.

-- Remove your retainers when playing a musical instrument with your mouth.
+- Remove your retainers when playing a musical instrument with your mouth or singing in a choir.

 - ALWAYS put your retainers in the retainer case when they are not in your mouth or being cleaned!